 Directed By – Henry Koster

-Description – Marcellus Gallio is is Roman military tribune in charge of the unit assigned to crucify Jesus.
+Description – Marcellus Gallio is a Roman military tribune in charge of the unit assigned to crucify Jesus.
 Drinking and gambling after the crucifixion, Marcellus wins Jesus’ robe in a dice game.

-The stage was set for this scenerio when Marcellus wins an auction against Emperor Tiberius’ heir Caligula for defiant slave Demetrius who is then released from slavery by Marcellus.
+The stage was set for this scenario when Marcellus wins an auction against Emperor Tiberius’ heir Caligula, for defiant slave Demetrius who is then released from slavery by Marcellus.
 In gratitude, Demetrius becomes a personal servant to Marcellus.
-Embarrassed by the slave suction loss, Caligula arranges for Marcellus transfer to Jerusalem.
+Embarrassed by the slave auction loss, Caligula arranges for Marcellus transfer to Jerusalem.

 Owning the robe proves to be a turning point in the life of Marcellus.
 Wearing the robe during a rain, Marcellus immediately begins feeling remorse for the crucifixion and experiences a painful seizure.
 He then orders Demetrius to remove the robe from him.

 The Christian Demetrius, offended by Marcellus’ treatment of Jesus robe, curses him and the whole Roman Empire and runs away with the robe.

 Marcellus continues to be tormented by nightmares and delusions regarding the crucifixion and, although still not believing in Jesus, is determined to find out more about the man he killed.
 He believes this is the only way to live with himself.

 NOTABLE: The Robe won two Oscar’s: Best Art Direction-Set Decoration, Color, and Best Costume Design, Color.
 The film was also nominated for Best Picture, Best Actor in a Leading Role (Richard Burton), and Best Cinematography, Color.